|

 Mastery is cultivated, accretive, addictive and highly

-3. They Value the Team
+dependent on participation.
+3. They Value the Team Many entrepreneurs are larger than

 life characters who by sheer force of intellect, drive,